-The Chief Scientist Office's (CSO's) mission is to support promote excellent research in NHSScotland that is likely to make a real difference to clinical practice and the health of the citizens of Scotland, the UK and internationally.
+The Chief Scientist Office's (CSO's) mission is to support promote excellent research and innovation in NHSScotland that is likely to make a real difference to clinical practice and the health of the citizens of Scotland, the UK and internationally.

 Key work areas for CSO are:

 - Funding high quality research relevant to NHSScotland through researcher initiative grants schemes.
 At any one time CSO is funding around 190 research projects

 - Supporting research in NHSScotland through the NHS Research Scotland (NRS) partnership